Henry Lever Octagon - Frontier Model .22 WMR Rifle

 Here are the catalog specifications for the Henry Lever Octagon rifle:

-On the negative side, Rocky found the trigger pull inconsistent and difficult to control.
-Chuck and Jim were not particularly bothered by the trigger, although initially it had a fair amount of not particularly smooth creep before let-off.
+Iinitially, the trigger had a fair amount of not particularly smooth creep before let-off.
 Sometimes you could gently pull through the take-up until you felt the trigger catch at the very end of its preliminary travel and then "wish off" the shot with slight additional finger pressure, but not always.
-This inconsistency is what bothered Rocky, who was trying to shoot the Henry like a match rifle.

-Jim and Chuck were using a conventional "surprise break" trigger pull, not trying to anticipate the shot, but simply ignoring the creep and gently increasing pressure on the trigger until the rifle fired.
-This proved fairly easy to do because of the trigger's light pull and was a more satisfactory technique.
+Using a conventional "surprise break" trigger pull, not trying to anticipate the shot, but simply ignoring the creep and gently increasing pressure on the trigger until the rifle fired, proved fairly easy to do and gave the best results.
 We suspect that the trigger's take-up will smooth with additional use.
 In fact, by the end of this review and the concurrent "Rimfire Scopes" article, it already had and was consistently releasing at 2.0 pounds.

-In conclusion, we liked the Henry Lever Octagon - Frontier Model .22 Magnum rifle and will be keeping it for our personal use.
+In conclusion, we liked the Henry Lever Octagon - Frontier Model .22 Magnum rifle.
 As mentioned previously, we have already used it in our "Rimfire Riflescopes" comparison article.
 It is a modern "adult" rimfire hunting rifle that is affordable, reliable, handsome, accurate and smooth operating.
 Its traditional styling and octagon barrel merely add to its appeal.
-We recommend it highly.

-Henry rifles are 100% made in the USA and the Company is doing a lot of things right.
-Their lever action rifles typically come with a better grade of walnut than competing rifles and cost less.
 They also come with a simple limited lifetime warranty: if you ever have a problem and it's Henry's fault, they will fix it immediately and at no charge.
 Nothing could be clearer, or fairer, than that.
-Henry RAC's corporate motto is, "Made in America and priced right."
-They really are.